natyboo5/cse210-02/README.md

 ## Getting Started

 You can run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
-Select the main module inside the dice folder and click the "run" button.
+Select the main module inside the hilo game folder and click the "run" button.

 ## Project Structure